Golbolco/fission-ce/FISSION_Modding_Guide.md

 #### Rules:

-1. One quest per line in CSV format
+1. One quest per lineÂ in CSV format

-2. Comments start with `#` and are ignored
+2. CommentsÂ start withÂ `#`Â and are ignored

-3. Location - Area index (must be valid area, vanilla or mod)
+3. LocationÂ - Area index (must be valid area, vanilla or mod)

-4. Description field - Ignored for mod quests (replaced by generated message ID)
+4. Description fieldÂ - Ignored for mod quests (replaced by generated message ID)

-5. GVAR - Global variable tracking quest state
+5. GVARÂ - Global variable tracking quest state

-6. Thresholds - Display and completion values
+6. ThresholdsÂ - Display and completion values

 * * * * *